What is a tariff?

 The federal government raises money through taxing incomes, spending and businesses.
 The money is spent on federal matters such as: Medicare, defence, immigration, foreign policy.

 Local councils collect taxes (rates) from all local property owners and receives money from the federal and state governments.
-The money is spent on local matters such as: town planning, rubbish collection, water and sewage, dog registration and local roads.
+The money is spent on local matters such as: town planning, sewerage, local roads and rubbish collection.